temporalio/money-transfer-project-java/README.md

 First, make sure the [Temporal server](https://docs.temporal.io/docs/install-temporal-server) is running.

-To start the Workflow, run:
+To start the Workflow, either run the InitiateMoneyTransfer class from IntelliJ or from the project root run:

 ```
 ./gradlew initiateTransfer
 ```

-To start the Worker, run:
+To start the Worker, either run the MoneyTransferWorker class from IntelliJ or from the project root run:

 ```
 ./gradlew startWorker